Question of the Week: What kind of creatures lay eggs? (We want kids to really get that it’s not just birds!)

 Naked Egg Demo: I peeled one of the cracked hard-boiled eggs left over from the egg toss and showed that to them – the white and the yolk.
 Then I held up a raw egg that had survived the egg toss and we talked about how even those these eggs seem pretty fragile, they’re sturdier than you’d think.
 But then I cracked the egg open on the edge of the bowl to show how if you hit it just right, it’s easy to break.
 I broke it open and showed them the raw egg white and yolk.
 Then we brought out our naked egg, still soaking in vinegar.
 I explained that I had put a raw egg in the vinegar three days ago and that it bubbled and bubbled, and that the vinegar had dissolved away the shell, leaving the raw egg in a rubbery membrane.
 I poured the egg out in my hand (letting the vinegar pour into a bowl).
 Then I rinsed the egg in a bowl of water and rubbed off the last of the shell residue.
 Then I carefully bounced the egg in a bowl a few times.
 Then I held it up higher and dropped it.
 It broke, and you could see the membrane, the white and the yolk.
 We examined them all.

-More recommended books for the classroom bookshelf
+More recommended books about Eggs

 - A Nest Full of Eggs.
 For kids age 6 – 7 (or younger if they have a long attention span), this is a nice engaging story of robins building a nest, laying eggs, hatching and flying away.
 It’s also a great non-fiction book about birds, that covers everything from diagrams showing how the chick develops inside the egg, to illustrations of the feathers of 23 different birds from hummingbird to pheasant, from where in the world birds are found, and the variety of habitats in which they live.